-The MoRE2020 programme (Mobility for Regional Exellence) is a research mobility programme run by Region Västra Götaland which will run from 1 May 2017 until 2022.
-MoRE2020 is the continuation of the MoRE programme which started on the 15th of February 2014 and will run until the 14th of February 2018.
+The Mobility for Regional Excellence 2020 programme (MoRE2020) is a research mobility programme run by Region Västra Götaland and co-funded by the European Union which will run from 1 May 2017 until 2022.
+MoRE2020 is the continuation of the MoRE programme which ran until the 14th of February 2018 and financed 19 fellowships.

 Terms and conditions

 The MoRe2020 Tems and Conditions document is published solely for communicative reasons as an indication of the terms and conditions that will apply in relation to the funding received from Region Västra Götaland, as part of the European Commission’s Horizon 2020 framework.

 As such, please note that the terms and conditions are subject to change and may not to be seen as a binding offer from Region Västra Götaland.
 A definitive version will be presented to the employing milieu of each project upon Region Västra Götaland’s approval of its MoRE 2020 application

 For the full terms and conditions between Region Västra Götaland and the Research Executive Agency, please see the Grant Agreement No. 754412.
 These terms and conditions must also be met by the granted projects, and must be upheld after the signing of the grant agreement between Region Västra Götaland and the successful applicants.